Here’s your list of mouth-watering eats to try this Veganuary in Leeds.

 Wapentake, 92 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.

-The garlic mushrooms on toast dish at Grön Kafe is perfect for the elegant bruncher.
-Their toasted artisan sourdough is layered with creamy, garlicky-cashew mayo and delightful pickled mushrooms, then topped with a crunchy herby crumb and micro-greens.
+The herby mushrooms on toast dish at Grön Kafe is perfect for the elegant bruncher.
+Their toasted artisan sourdough is layered with creamy, garlicky-cashew mayo and delightful pickled mushrooms, then topped with a crunchy herb crumb and micro-greens.
 Pair with a refreshing juice blend or a chai latte for a brilliant way to start the day – full of plant-based yumminess.

 Grön Kafe, 454 Roundhay Road, Leeds, West Yorkshire, LS8 2HU.